willtennien/Yak/doc/library funjects for site/String.md

 .replace[search-for, replace-with] # replaces all occurrences of the string search-for with the string replace-with in the receiver
 .replace-first[search-for, replace-with] # replaces the first occurrence of the string search-for with the string replace-with in the receiver

-.repeat[n] # Returns a string containing the reciever repeated n times
+.repeat[n] # returns a string containing the reciever repeated n times

 .uppercase # returns a copy of the receiver containing every letter in uppercase.
 Leaves non-alpha characters unaltered.
 .lowercase # returns a copy of the receiver containing every letter in lowercase.
 Leaves non-alpha characters unaltered.